Average cost method

-Under the average cost method, it is assumed that the cost of inventory is based on the average cost of the goods available for sale during the period.
+Average cost method is a method of accounting which assumes that the cost of inventory is based on the average cost of the goods available for sale during the period.

 The average cost is computed by dividing the total cost of goods available for sale by the total units available for sale.
 This gives a weighted-average unit cost that is applied to the units in the ending inventory.

 There are two commonly used average cost methods: Simple weighted-average cost method and perpetual weighted-average cost method.

 Weighted average cost

 Weighted average cost is a method of calculating ending inventory cost.
 It can also be referred to as "WAVCO".

 It takes cost of goods available for sale and divides it by the number of units available for sale (number of goods from beginning inventory + purchases/production).
 This gives a weighted average cost per unit.
 A physical count is then performed on the ending inventory to determine the number of goods left.
 Finally, this quantity is multiplied by weighted average cost per unit to give an estimate of ending inventory cost.
 The cost of goods sold valuation is the amount of goods sold times the weighted average cost per unit.
 The sum of these two amounts (less a rounding error) equals the total actual cost of all purchases and beginning inventory.